 CCRA Exceptional Leadership in Patient Involvement in Cancer Research

 Since 2017, CCRA has, as part of its awards program, recognized individuals who have made exceptional contributions to fostering patient involvement in cancer research in Canada.
 This individual may be a patient research advocate, a researcher, and/or a care provider or clinician.
-The awardee for the 2023 CCRA award for Exceptional Leadership in Patient Involvement in Cancer Research will be announced later this year.
+More about the awards program is available here.

 Resources for Patient Research Advocate